Senzing/code-snippets-v4/python/stewardship/README.md

 ## Snippets

 - **force_resolve.py**
-  - Force resolve records together to a single entity
+  - Force resolve records together to a single entity.
 - **force_unresolve.py**
-  - Force un-resolve a record from an entity into a new entity
+  - Force un-resolve a record from an entity into a new entity.

 ## Example Usage